 Countries where we have supported our partners’ work in response to a growing range of threats to life and livelihood

-Million USD invested since 2001 to help communities better prepare for – and recover from – natural and man-made disasters
+Million CHF invested since 2001 to help communities better prepare for and recover from disasters

-100
+100 +

 The JTI Foundation works with some of the most renowned organizations in the fields of disaster risk management and disaster response.
-If you think you have a project that meets our criteria, please use this link to complete an application.
+If you are curious about our work or have questions, feel free to contact us via the button below.

 Preparedness

-We support measures that increase the preparedness of communities threatened by natural disasters.
+We support measures that increase the preparedness of communities threatened by disasters.
 We assist in project design and implementation and promote risk awareness and community collaboration.

 Response